Disproportionate burden assessments

 Burden due to costs

-Extra costs would impact negatively to the budget.
+Extra costs would impact negatively on the budget.

 Our organisation's size and resources

-Slough Borough Council is a unitary authority, going through some huge financial issues as described above, with the future of the council looking to be downsized over the next 5 years.
+Slough Borough Council is a unitary authority, going through some huge financial issues as described above, with the future of the council looking to be downsized between 2021 and 2026.

-We do not have the technical expertise in-house to conduct a full audit.
-And we do not have the resources to get a third-party to conduct a full audit.
+We currently do not have the technical expertise in-house, or the resources to get a third-party, to conduct a full accessibility audit.

 We do not have the resources to pay for a web governance platform.
 We are relying on the free tools that are available: